 Post Sentence Services

-Even after a sentence is imposed, there are certain steps that can be taken to ensure that the defendant maximizes the amount of “good time” credits that can significantly reduce a term of incarceration.
+Even after a sentence is imposed, there are certain steps that can be taken to ensure that the defendant maximizes the amount of “good time” credits or federal Halfway House or Home confinement time that can significantly reduce a term of incarceration.
 As well, pursuant to the Second Chance Act of 2007, the BOP can designate an inmate for up to 12 months of their sentence in a Residential Re-entry Center (Halfway House) and up to 6 months on Home Confinement.
 NPSC works with the defendant, their family and counsel to assist with facility designation to ensure that the defendant is sent to a facility with the most appropriate security classification and that offers the most appropriate programs.

 NPSC offers prison preparation assistance and has individualized programs designed to assist an offender prepare for federal or state prison.
 The Federal Bureau of Prisons is as diverse as any prison system in the world and no two facilities are the same.
 We review all rules, regulations and procedures so as to minimize the trauma associated with incarceration and prepare you for the future.
 Being prepared for prison is one of the most effective ways to staying safe.